biagiomattialarosa/biagiomattialarosa.github.io/index.md

   feature:
 ---

-I am a MSc graduate on Artificial Intelligence & Robotics and a prospective phd student, currently located in Rome, Italy.
+I am a PhD student in <a href=http://labrococo.dis.uniroma1.it/">Ro.Co.Co.
+Lab</a> at <a href=https://www.dis.uniroma1.it/en">Department of Computer, Control, and Management Engineering "Antonio Ruberti"</a> of <a href=https://www.uniroma1.it/">Sapienza University</a>.
+Currently, I am a member of <a href="https://krlgroup.github.io/"> Knowledge, Reasoning and Learning research group </a>.

-I am most interested in research that explains the behavior of black box models (e.g. Deep Neural Networks) combining tools from different areas of Machine Learning.
-My current research focuses on explainability for the Memory Augmented Neural Networks.
+My area of interest is eXplainable Artifificial Intelligence (XAI); in particular I am most interested in research that explains the behavior of black box models (e.g. Deep Neural Networks) combining tools from different areas of Machine Learning.
 ![Image of a black box behavior](../files/images/blackbox.jpg)
 <br>
-In particular I am interested on the application of explainable AI to debug and to better understand the deep learning models.
+My latest works focus on explainability for the Memory Augmented Neural Networks and commonsense reasoning.
 <br><br>

 During my master thesis I studied the problem of getting explainability on sequential tasks supervised by <a href="http://robertocapobianco.com/">Prof. Roberto Capobianco</a>.